mfeckie/ember-fountainhead/guides/getting-started.md

 _Currently Ember Fountainhead must be used inside of an Ember application._

 #### Documentation Generation
 If you already have documentation comments in your source code, generating your documentation files is an Ember command:

 `ember docs`

-If you haven't added documentation comments to your souce code, you'll need to write some.
+If you haven't added documentation comments to your source code, you'll need to write some.
 Fountainhead uses [https://yui.github.io/yuidoc/](YUIDoc) for the source code comment parsing.
 YUIDoc uses a syntax similar to JSDoc, but does not parse your source code, only the comments.